The competition is open to all disciplines including natural sciences, engineering, humanities, social sciences and the arts.

 Candidates already enrolled in a degree program are eligible to apply.

-The scholarships for study in India are tenable only at Indian universities that are on the following list provided by the University Grants Commission (UGC): List of UGC Recognized Universities.
+The scholarships for study in India are tenable only at universities that are on the following list of University Grants Commission (UGC) Recognized Universities (PDF format).

 The award includes:

 - airfare to India, for the award recipient only, by the most economical route and return airfare upon completion of the scholarship;

 - accommodation expenses; and